doncleary/github-slideshow/_posts/0000-01-02-doncleary.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is a real up-dog situation, am I right?
+This is a real up-dog situation, am I right???

 Use the left arrow to go back!